corda/corda-docs/content/en/docs/cdl/cdl/smart-contract-view/mulitiplicities.md

 * 0 : There must be no output states of the primary type in the transaction.
 * 1 : There must be exactly one output state of the primary type in the transaction.
-* 1: Matched : There must be exactly one output state of the primary type in the transaction and the output state’s linearId must match the input State’s LinearId.
+* 1: Matched : There must be exactly one output state of the primary type in the transaction and the output state’s linearId must match the input state’s LinearId.
 * m : There are m output States of this type in the Transaction.

 The options above can be combined to form ranges, eg